antinvestor/charts/charts/colony/README.md

 ## Support

 For issues or questions:
+- Check the examples in `examples/values-production.yaml`
+- Review the CHANGELOG for migration guides
 - Create an issue in the repository
-- Consult the [CHANGELOG.md](CHANGELOG.md) for migration guides
-- Review example values files for common patterns